swelshh/wakanda-tsv/README.md

 This is a quick little script to import tab delimited data into your datastore classes using tab delimited text files.

-The the utl.js file is setup to be used as a CommonJS module.
+The utl.js file is setup to be used as a CommonJS module.
 So you'll need to create a folder named modules and put the utl.js file in there.

 The importTabDelim function makes a few assumptions: